What to do

 - An opportunity to catch up on your payments

 If you cannot pay your rent, you must provide documentation that the coronavirus outbreak has had a financial impact on your business.

 3. Discuss payment terms with your landlord every month

 You should continue to try to pay your rent.
 Work with your landlord on a payment plan.

 If you still cannot pay your rent after a month, you need to provide more proof that the outbreak is still affecting your business.

 Your landlord cannot evict you for missing payments while you are working with them.

-Continue working with your landlord every month, for up to 6 months.
+Continue working with your landlord every month.

 The moratorium will prevent any small to medium-sized business from being evicted due to a loss of income related to lost revenue or other economic impacts caused by the COVID-19 pandemic.
 This alleviates a significant financial pressure that many small businesses are facing.